“Copernicus took us out of the centre of the solar system; we now need to take ourselves out of the centre of the biosphere” - John Thackara

 Frugal Design Lab

-The Frugal Design Lab explores grass roots innovations, craft communities, small-scale industry, old and new technologies and new ways of making.
+The Frugal Design Lab has evolved over the last 10 years exploring several ideas –grass roots innovations, craft communities, small-scale industry, old and new technologies and new ways of making.
 Through projects and workshops, we interact with a variety of people and organizations and we seek to question and refine the way we design things today.

 Natural Fibers Lab